 Long decay is pretty self-explanatory; you can see that the notes will start smearing into one another and there is very little separation between every attack.
 Bad drivers are usually the cause of this, perhaps too limp a diaphragm material or too much acoustic resonance without the housing, who knows.
 The end effect, just like having a long attack, contributes to that muddy/congested sound.

 It’s obvious but I feel like have to re-iterate this: tonality is derived from the word “tone”, hence it is a metric primarily based within the frequency domain.
 The frequency response of an IEM hence affects its tonality.
-It can also be referred to as “tone colour”, though I’d reserve for the metric of timbre (explained later).
+It can also be referred to as “tone colour”, though I’d reserve that term for the metric of timbre (explained later).

 You hear the term “colouration” getting thrown around a lot but here’s how I see it.
 When the tonality of the sound gets skewed to any direction, it goes from having a neutral tone to a coloured one.
 Skewing towards the low frequencies creates a “dark tonality”, while skewing towards the higher frequencies creates a “bright tonality”.
 Being lower-frequency-biased puts the focus more on the fundamentals and lower-order harmonics, which subjectively gives the instruments some extra richness and heft.
 On the other hand, being higher-frequency-biased puts the focus more on the higher-order harmonics, which can boost the clarity of the instruments as well as improving the perception of “air”.